 Pregnancy and childbirth for these young women was characterized, according to the findings of our study, as a very difficult and complicated experience.
 The students said it had been hard to feel connected with the pregnancy.
 The surprise they felt at being pregnant can testify to their lack of awareness about their body and lack of preparedness for the experience of pregnancy and childbirth.
 Most of the students reported feelings of confusion, great difficulty, even a sense of shock in certain cases when they learned that they were pregnant.
 They expressed bitterness, trouble in accepting the fact, a lack of understanding and of readiness for pregnancy.
 They spoke of this profound lack of understanding of the significance of pregnancy and childbirth, and were deeply angry at their society and their parents.
 They were angry at the shroud of silence that surrounded the subject of sexuality, and at the fact that they had received no sex education at home, nor at school either.
 The young women thought that their lack of awareness about all this was the reason they got pregnant so fast, alongside the social pressure brought to bear on them by their immediate circles – their parents and their husband’s family.

 I didn’t expect to get pregnant.
 My plan was not to get pregnant at least for the first year of my marriage.
 I was very surprised to discover I was pregnant after the first month.
 I wasn’t able to take it in.
 On the one hand, I did feel relieved to know that I’m capable of becoming pregnant, but the bodily changes that began happening, and especially my moods, were hard on me.
 I didn’t think I could handle it.
-I felt unable to go on with this trek. (interview,12).
+I felt unable to go on with this trek. (interview 12).

 It was a very difficult experience.
 In my third month of marriage, I discovered that I was pregnant.
 I was crushed.
 Especially because I was so young, I wasn’t yet 18.
 I was barely coping with my new life as a woman in a new marriage… I felt that I couldn’t bear the responsibility, that I wouldn’t be able to handle it, raising children, pregnancy and childbirth, everything seemed strange and frightening… I had days when I would hit myself in the stomach and pray day and night for a miscarriage.
 I was so angry at my parents.
-I was angry that they had forced me to marry, that they had put pressure on me about everything, at every stage… Even now I don’t feel as if I’ve really forgiven them. (interview,7).
+I was angry that they had forced me to marry, that they had put pressure on me about everything, at every stage… Even now I don’t feel as if I’ve really forgiven them (interview 7).

 It was not only the knowledge of and fear of the responsibility that led these young women to feel so confused and distraught; it was also their lack of any in-depth awareness of their own body and the real importance of sexual relations.
 Most of these young women reported that even their mother had not taken the trouble to explain to them about sex.
 They understood that sex is liable to lead to pregnancy, but their understanding was very superficial, and there was a gap between this knowledge and the implications of having sexual relations.
 Moreover, they had not had any coaching about contraception and they were expected not to use any.
 Sexuality was central to the dynamics of married life, but the subject was never